s-matyukevich/raspberry-pi-os/docs/lesson06/rpi-os.md

                                                                                        +------------------+
 ```

 As you can see the difference here is that now PMD contains a pointer to the physical section.
-Also, the offset occupies 21 bits instead of 12 bits (this is because we need 21 bit2 to encode a 2MB range)
+Also, the offset occupies 21 bits instead of 12 bits (this is because we need 21 bits to encode a 2MB range)

 ### Page descriptor format